Use FloatingBox for PDF Layout in Python

 Positioning support

-The location of the FloatingBox on the generated page is determined by the positioning_mode, left, top properties.
-When the positioning_mode value is
+The position of a FloatingBox on the page is controlled by positioning_mode, left, and top.
+When positioning_mode is:

-The location is specified by the Left and Top values, does not depend on previous elements and does not affect the location of subsequent ones.
+The location is fixed by left and top; it does not depend on earlier elements and does not affect the flow of later ones.

 import aspose.pdf as ap